pwittchen/tmux-auto-pane/README.md

 requirements
 ------------

-[xdotool](http://www.semicomplete.com/projects/xdotool) is required to use that script, so it's working only on linux right now
+- [xdotool](http://www.semicomplete.com/projects/xdotool) is required to use that script, so it's working only on linux right now
+- of course, we need to execute this script inside [tmux](https://tmux.github.io/)

 usage
 -----